BOPIS Fraud: What Is It & How To Stop It

 With the pandemic forcing more consumers to turn to eCommerce, the issues of friendly fraud and more prevalent than ever before.

-Friendly fraud happens when a cardholder files a chargeback against a transaction made on their account, even though the card was not stolen.
-This contrasts with genuine CNP fraud (card not present fraud) when the card number was stolen by a criminal.
+Friendly fraud occurs when a cardholder disputes a transaction on their account despite the fact that the card was not stolen.
+This differs from genuine CNP (card not present) fraud, where a criminal actually steals the card information to make unauthorized purchases.

 Here are some examples of what is considered friendly fraud: